mayanktatwade/Understanding_LLMs/README.md

 - For production, integrate with Gradio or Streamlit for UI, or expose as an API via FastAPI.
 - FAISS + Sentence Transformers provides fast, meaningful retrieval over long documents.

-Let me know if you want this README as a downloadable file or included inside your ZIP archive!